tommyly201/lightning-pose_utils/README.md

 We welcome contributions!
 If you'd like to get involved, please feel free to [open an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) or [submit a pull request](https://docs.github.com/articles/creating-a-pull-request).

-**Remember**

-* **Replace placeholders:**  Update the repository URL (`https://github.com/your-username/lightningpose_utils` ) with your actual GitHub repository link.
-* **Specific Functions:**   As you populate your `data_utils.py`, `model_utils.py`, and `visualization.py` files, elaborate on the specifics of your available functions within the module descriptions.
-* **Visuals:** You might even  consider adding images or GIFs to demonstrate your visualization outputs within the README.

-**Let me know if you'd like to start outlining a function for one of your utility modules.
-I'm ready to assist!**